 I was able to interrupt old patterns and change the dynamics of power that held me captive.
 And I started to gain my freedom and take charge of my own life.

 I now work with a wide array of people and have experience as both a psychotherapist and Process oriented Psychotherapist and Expat Coach.
 Having grown up in the international community of Geneva, I love working with Internationals, Expats, and Global Nomads.
 I have a unique ability to bring our patterns into sharp focus by virtue of our being in and out of various cultures.
 I am passionate about uncovering these and witnessing the transformation that occurs.

 Lea Misan is an accomplished consultant in systemic psychotherapy and process-oriented psychology who is passionate and dedicated to helping people involved in a conflict, abuse, trauma and leadership.
 She is also a Facilitator, Trainer, Coach, Founder, and Director of the mental health charity, Act for Change.

 A firm believer in continuous learning and development, Lea holds an LLB in Law from the London School of Economics and is a Fellow in Holocaust Education with the Imperial War Museum and a Fellow with the School of Social Enterprise.
-Lea is the author of two books, ‘A Body’s Call to Presence’ and ‘Emerging Figures’ (publication due in early 2023).
+Lea is the author of two books, ‘A Body’s Call to Presence’ and ‘The Tribe Within’ (publication due in June 2023).